OrderOfTheBee/ootbee-support-tools/README.md

 mvn install
 ```

+# Code of conduct
+It is a key goal of our project to foster active participation and collaboration with the greater Alfresco community.
+To that end we expect folks to conform to our [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md).

 # License
 This addon is licensed under the GNU Lesser General Public License (LGPL) similarily to the original work by Antonio Soler.
 See [LICENSE.md](./LICENSE.md) for the full LGPL license.